Diocese of Lipari

-The Roman Catholic Diocese of Lipari was a Latin diocese of the Roman Catholic Church located in the town of Lipari in the Aeolian Islands of Sicily, Italy.
-The diocese consists of the entire island of Lipari as well as seven smaller adjacent islands.
-It is now incorporated into the Archdiocese of Messina-Lipari-Santa Lucia del Mela.
+The Diocese of Lipari was a Latin Church diocese of the Catholic Church located in the town of Lipari in the Aeolian Islands of Sicily, Italy.
+The diocese consisted of the entire island of Lipari as well as seven smaller adjacent islands.
+In 1986, it was suppressed, and its territory incorporated into the Archdiocese of Messina-Lipari-Santa Lucia del Mela.

 History

-The diocese of Lipari had already been erected by the 5th Century.
-The names of several early bishops are attested: